-FISCAL YEAR SUBTASK DESCRIPTION Deliverables BUDGET SUBTASK SMC 621.01: MAPPING FY 2024/25 EOA will provide support to assist C/CAG member agencies in developing/updating maps of unsheltered populations.
+FISCAL YEAR SUBTASK DESCRIPTION Deliverables BUDGET SUBTASK SMC 721.01: MAPPING FY 2025-26 EOA will provide support to assist C/CAG member agencies in finalizing maps of unsheltered populations.
 This task includes on-call assistance to municipal staff members by responding to their emails and telephone calls.
 Maps must be submitted in the September 2025 Annual Reports.
 GIS technical support to C/CAG's Permittees for mapping.
-On-call communications with municipal staff. \$22,541 SUBTASK SMC 621.02: REPORTING FY 2024/25 EOA will support the countywide and regional efforts to respond to Regional Water Board comments on the Regional Report documenting BMPs and programmatic efforts to address non-stormwater discharges associated with unsheltered populations.
-EOA staff will participate in the BAMSC Unsheltered Population Workgroup on behalf of SMCWPPP.
-EOA will also continue to facilitate the SMCWPPP Unsheltered Population Workgroup that was convened in FY 2022/23, including preparing meeting agendas and summaries, providing updates on regional work, and developing reporting guidance for SMCWPPP Permittee September 2025 Annual Reports.
-Participation in one meeting of the BAMSC Unsheltered Population Workgroup.
+On-call communications with municipal staff. \$10,460 SUBTASK SMC 721.02: REPORTING FY 2025-26 EOA will support the countywide and regional efforts to respond to Regional Water Board comments on the Regional Report documenting BMPs and programmatic efforts to address non-stormwater discharges associated with unsheltered populations, as budget allows.
+EOA staff will continue providing updates on regional work, and reporting guidance for SMCWPPP Permittee September 2025 Annual Reports.
 Support for development of a response to comments on the regional BMP report.
-Facilitation of the SMCWPPP Unsheltered Population Workgroup.
-Updated guidance for SMCWPPP Permittees on Annual Reporting for tasks related to unsheltered populations. \$14,896
+On-call communications with municipal staff. on Annual Reporting for tasks related to unsheltered populations. \$10,800